 It is no secret that recovery takes time.
-In fact, many people will tell you that the journey is actually a lifelong process.
+In fact, many people will tell you that the journey is actually a lifelong process that involves sober living or aftercare.
 And while there is no singular method that has trumped all others in the exclusive treatment of drug and alcohol addiction, there are certain facets that seem to have a great impact on the long-term success rate of those trying to break free from the grip of substances.
 While some people do manage to create and maintain a life of sobriety without the aid of professional help, the overwhelming majority seek medical or psychological support as they begin their journey.

 And beyond that, if the first year of recovery is so important, then why is the standard length of drug and alcohol rehabilitation only 28 days?

 Unfortunately, the average success rate of rehabilitation programs across the country is dismal, with less than 20% of individuals who complete these programs maintaining any long term sobriety.
-While the insurance companies do cover some lengths of treatment, which vary from person to person, it is rare that insurance plans will cover lengths of treatment longer than 60 to 90 days in any meaningful capacity.
-So as more addicts and their families find themselves perplexed trying to figure out where to go after leaving rehab, sober livings and other extended care programs have sprung up in droves trying to fill this gap.
+While the insurance companies do cover some lengths of treatment, which vary from person to person, it is rare that insurance plans will cover lengths of treatment longer than 60 to 90 days in any meaningful capacity, which is the time you may spend in a sober living or aftercare.
+So as more addicts and their families find themselves perplexed trying to figure out where to go after leaving rehab, sober livings and other extended-care programs have sprung up in droves trying to fill this gap.
 However, given the lack of regulatory structure around these programs, many will take up questionable practices under the guise of treatment.

-Often times, supposed sober livings will even completely overlook an abstinence policy in order to continually exploit desperate individuals for a rent check.
+Oftentimes, supposed sober living or aftercare treatment centers will even completely overlook an abstinence policy in order to continually exploit desperate individuals for a rent check.
 But do not let this deter you from extended care programs as a whole, there is a wide range of facilities across the country offering legitimate and successful treatment catered to an array of different needs and life circumstances.
-So before choosing an aftercare program for you or your loved one, it is extremely important to be informed so you can find the best fit for you.
+So before choosing a sober living or aftercare program for you or your loved one, it is extremely important to be informed so you can find the best fit for you.
 Here are some of the factors to look for when making your decision.

 Length of Time